-The course provides a foundation of basic grammar, phonetics and linguistic structures for developing a good reading knowledge of Danish and it explicitly incorporates Kierkegaard into the exercises.
-The course will give scholars an expanded knowledge of Kierkegaard’s Danish which will enable him/her to examine sentences and smaller passages in the original language and check translations.
+The Danish-Kierkegaard Course at the Hong Kierkegaard Library is an intensive language course that is tailor-made for Kierkegaard scholars.
+The course provides a foundation of basic grammar, phonetics and linguistic structures for developing a good reading knowledge of Danish and explicitly incorporates Kierkegaard into the exercises.
+The course aims to give scholars an expanded knowledge of Kierkegaard’s Danish which will enable him/her to examine sentences and smaller passages in the original language and to check translations.

-To apply for Summer 2014:
+To apply for Summer 2015:

-To apply for the course in 2014, please notify Cynthia Lund at email@example.com as soon as possible and no later than March 15,2014.
+To apply for the course in 2015, please notify Cynthia Lund at email@example.com as soon as possible and no later than March 15,2015.
 The course fee is $1200 with a $300 deposit due by March 1 to hold your place in the class.
 Housing for participants is provided on the St. Olaf campus.
 A minimum of 10 students is needed to hold the class.

 If you are also accepted as a Summer Fellow, the cost of the course will be reduced to $900.
-Applications must be received by March 15, 2014 for the Summer Fellows Program.
+Applications must be received by March 15, 2015 for the Summer Fellows Program.